 Bring your buddy to the High for a day of gallery exploration and art making!
 Designed for mentorship programs, this workshop is perfect for Bigs and Littles, mentors and mentees, and any adult-child buddy duo looking for an enriching art experience.
 Each workshop includes an interactive conversation in the galleries followed by a hands-on art-making session in the workshops.

 Workshops are designed for children ages 6–18 with their adult mentors to participate together.
 Registration is required.
 Registration is $30 for each pair; up to one additional child is an extra $15.
 One adult is required for every two children.
 Buddy Workshops will be offered on select weekend days—see dates and descriptions below.
-If you are interested in bringing a group from your organization, please call 404-733-4465 or email email@example.com to discuss options.
+If you are interested in bringing a group from your organization, please call 404-733-4586 or email firstname.lastname@example.org to discuss options for your group.